SolutionGuidance/psm/INSTALL.md

 Several people have done work to get this up and running so far.
 This is a summary of their notes.

-### Websphere Version
+### WebSphere Version

+The WebSphere-based version of the app is documented in `documentation/Installation/MPSE Portal Deployment Guide for Websphere v8.5.docx`.
+This document includes screenshots of the process, but is not entirely complete.
+We recommend starting there and using these notes as supplements to those directions.

 1. Building the app.
-   The app requires WebSphere Application Server 8.5.
+   The app requires WebSphere Application Server 8.5 (WAS).
 One person was able to get it built using that WAS version on Windows 7.
 The process she followed was: